diego-yason/marine-bot-2/.github/ISSUE_TEMPLATE/slash-command-request.md

 ## Additional Notes

-Put any additional comments here if you have any
+Put any additional comments here if you have any.
+Specify if this command is part of a command group also.